 The project hu x HOXTON 253 Residency is a collaborative venture between project hu and HOXTON 253 art project space supported by the Hungarian Cultural Centre, London.
-We are aiming to provide two fine artists the opportunity to immerse in an intensive month-long art residency.
+We are aiming to provide at least two fine artists the opportunity to immerse in a hands-on, but semi-digital intensive month-long art residency.
 The shared studio program will accommodate a Hungarian as well as a London based artist.
 After the mentored residency program in August, the selected artists are also awarded the opportunity to exhibit at HOXTON 253 in September 2020.

 Photo by Anna Arigossi Solomon from ICON PHOTOS